rmrk-team/evm-sample-contracts/contracts/MultiAsset/README.md

 With the deploy script ready, we can examine how the journey of a user using multi asset would look like using this smart contract.

-The base of it is the same as the deploy script, as we need to deploy the smart contract in order to interact with it:
+The catalog of it is the same as the deploy script, as we need to deploy the smart contract in order to interact with it:

 ````typescript
 import { ethers } from "hardhat";